SudoSuMaster/KubernetesHA-Cluster-Setup-Guide/README.md

 ```
 If any nodes are **NotReady**, restart the `kubelet` service and check your networking setup.

 ### 🎉 Congratulations!
-Your Kubernetes cluster is now operational and highly available. 🚀
+Your Kubernetes cluster is now operational and highly available.
+Sudo Su Masterrr 🚀